-Most pots I make begin with a high iron stoneware.
+Most pots I make begin with high-iron stoneware.
 Iron is what gives the clay that rich, red colour.
-Occasionally I work with a white clay that is a little closer to porcelain but I always come back to that earthy, red colour.
-I also find it is a durable clay, able to withstand the bumps of daily life and I do hope the objects I make get used daily.
-I work primarily on the potters wheel.
-A process that has been used since about 3000 BCE.
+Occasionally I work with white clay that is a little closer to porcelain, but I always return to that earthy, red colour.
+I also find it a durable clay, able to withstand the bumps of daily life, and I hope the objects I make get used daily.
+I work primarily on the potter's wheel—a process that has been used since about 3000 BCE.

-Because the clay becomes saturated with water during the wheel throwing process, they must dry for 12-24 hours before they can be finished.
-I return to the pots the next day to trim them, alter and add attachments such as handles, knobs or spouts.
+Because the clay becomes saturated with water during the wheel-throwing process, it must dry for 12-24 hours before it can be finished.
+I return to the pots the next day to trim them and alter and add attachments such as handles, knobs, or spouts.

-The pots are then left to dry completely, until they are "bone dry".
-At this point they are bisque fired in an electric kiln to 1750 F. After the bisque fire, the pots are gently sanded and washed before being glazed.
-I develop my own food safe glazes in the studio, which requires testing and patience to create the perfect colours and textures.
-Once the pots are glazed they return to the kiln for a second firing to 2200 F. It is a long process with many stages on the journey from concept to completion and there is a little uncertainty and magic to it all.
+The pots are left to dry completely until they are "bone dry."
+At this point, they are bisque fired in an electric kiln to 1750 F. After the bisque fire, the pots are gently sanded and washed before glazing.
+I develop my food-safe glazes in the studio, which requires testing and patience to create the perfect colours and textures.
+Once the pots are glazed, they return to the kiln for a second firing to 2200 F. It is a long process with many stages on the journey from concept to completion, and there is a little uncertainty and magic to it all.

-Questions, comments or would like to say hello?
-Send me an email.
-Kalikabowlby@gmail.com
+Questions, comments, or would like to say hello?
+Please send me an email: Kalikabowlby@gmail.com